 For the Anti-Aircraft Range - 4A, based on previous investigations, removal actions, and the nature of historical training at this MRS, there are no known CMUAs and any residual MEC associated with the use of this MRS as a 40mm and 90mm anti-aircraft range is expected to be dispersed.
 As summarized below in Table 4-1, two isolated MEC items were found during previous investigations: a point detonating fuze and a T91 90mm HE-T Projectile, both found while inspecting previously excavated soil from construction activities.
 It is uncertain whether the two MEC items were originally located on the surface or in the subsurface because they were found in soil that had already been excavated during construction.
 The MEC density is expected to be low and less than 0.026 MEC per acre in the MRS based on statistical analysis of data collected.
-While there is little uncertainty that the MRS contains MEC, there is estimated to be no more than seven MEC items remaining throughout the MRS. Residual MEC may have penetrated into the ground to a shallow depth or become buried to deeper depths during grading of the site.
+While there is little uncertainty that the MRS. Residual MEC may have penetrated into the ground to a shallow depth or become buried to deeper depths during grading of the site.
 No MEC has reportedly been found on the surface during previous investigations or during extensive development of the MRS and regular grounds keeping activities.